tengxiaonong-hue/fake-image-detection-vlm/README.md

 - Cause-to-Effect (CtE)
 - Effect-to-Cause (EtC)

-The project also includes parameter-efficient fine-tuning of Qwen2.5-VL-3B using LoRA after the multi-model benchmark.

 The focus is not only on detection accuracy, but also on whether reasoning strategy and lightweight fine-tuning can improve performance while maintaining practical computational cost.